-This course introduces the student to the design, development, and implementation of database management systems (DBMS), emphasizing the relational database architecture.
+This course introduces the student into the design, development, and implementation of database management systems (DBMS), emphasizing the relational database architecture.
 Students work on the development of database applications, theories, and methodologies.
 Both logical modeling techniques and physical implementation are covered.
 Students develop hands-on skill competencies in database programming using SQL through a series of training models, in addition to class exercises and cases.
-Prerequisites: IT 501 and IT 510, or permission of instructor.
+Prerequisites: IT 501 and IT 510.